 - Nonfiction: 130 (holding steady)

-- Series (each series counted separately, not each book within a series): 252 (up two)
+- Series (each series counted separately, not each book within a series): 250 (down two!!!)

 - Mystery Series (each series counted separately, not each book within a series): 111 (holding steady)

-- New Arrivals – (I have a lot of books that I have been gifted or that I pick up somewhere and they get put on my “oh I’m so excited about this shiny new book” shelf… and then of course don’t actually get read.): 154 (up six!)
+- New Arrivals – (I have a lot of books that I have been gifted or that I pick up somewhere and they get put on my “oh I’m so excited about this shiny new book” shelf… and then of course don’t actually get read.): 169 (up three!!)

 Last Time on “Up Next”

-Did I actually read my probable next five reads from last month?
+Did I actually read my probable next five reads from last time?

 The probable next five(ish) reads –